Difference Between Pig vs Spark

-Pig vs Spark is the comparison between the technology frameworks that are used for high volume data processing for analytics purposes.
-Pig is an open-source tool that works on the Hadoop framework using pig scripting which subsequently converts to map-reduce jobs implicitly for big data processing.
-Whereas Spark is an open-source framework that uses resilient distributed datasets(RDD) and Spark SQL for processing the big data.
-Spark framework is more efficient and scalable as compared to the Pig framework.
-Pig Latin scripts can be used as SQL like functionalities whereas Spark supports built-in functionalities and APIs such as PySpark for data processing.
+Pig vs Spark is the comparison between the technology frameworks that are used for high-volume data processing for analytics purposes.
+Pig is an open-source tool that works on the Hadoop framework using pig scripting, which converts to map-reduce jobs implicitly for big data processing.
+At the same time, Spark is an open-source framework that uses resilient distributed datasets(RDD) and Spark SQL for processing big data.
+The Spark framework is more efficient and scalable than the Pig framework.
+Pig Latin scripts can be used as SQL-like functionalities, whereas Spark supports built-in functionalities and APIs such as PySpark for data processing.

-Below is the top 10 Comparison Between Pig and Spark:
+Below are the top 10 comparisons between Pig vs Spark:

-Below are the lists of points, describe the key Differences Between Pig and Spark
+Below are the lists of points that describe the key Differences Between Pig vs Spark:

-- The Apache Pig is general purpose programming and clustering framework for large-scale data processing that is compatible with Hadoop whereas Apache Pig is scripting environment for running Pig Scripts for complex and large-scale data sets manipulation.
+- The Apache Pig is a general-purpose programming and clustering framework for large-scale data processing compatible with Hadoop.
+In contrast, Apache Pig is a scripting environment for running Pig Scripts to manipulate complex and large-scale data sets.

-- Apache Pig is a high-level data flow scripting language that supports standalone scripts and provides an interactive shell which executes on Hadoop whereas Spark is a high-level cluster computing framework that can be easily integrated with Hadoop framework.
+- Apache Pig is a high-level data flow scripting language that supports standalone scripts and provides an interactive shell that executes on Hadoop.
+In contrast, Spark is a high-level cluster computing framework that can be easily integrated with the Hadoop framework.

-- Apache Pig provides extensibility, ease of programming and optimization features and Apache Spark provides high performance and runs 100 times faster to run workloads.
+- Apache Pig provides extensibility, ease of programming, and optimization features, and Apache Spark offers high performance and runs 100 times faster to run workloads.

-- In terms of Pig architecture, the scripting can be parallelized and enables to handle large datasets whereas Spark provides batch and streaming data operations.
+- Regarding Pig architecture, the scripting can be parallelized and enables handling large datasets, whereas Spark provides batch and streaming data operations.

 - In Pig, there will be built-in functions to carry out some default operations and functionalities.
-In Spark, SQL, streaming and complex analytics can be combined that powers a stack of libraries for SQL, core, MLib, and Streaming modules are available for different complex applications.
+In Spark, SQL, streaming, and complex analytics can be combined, which powers a stack of libraries for SQL, core, MLib, and Streaming modules available for different complex applications.

-- Apache Pig provides Tez mode to focus more on performance and optimization flow whereas Apache Spark provides high performance in streaming and batch data processing jobs.
+- Apache Pig provides Tez mode to focus more on performance and optimization flow, whereas Apache Spark delivers high performance in streaming and batch data processing jobs.

-- Apache Pig provides Tez mode to focus more on performance and optimization flow whereas Apache Spark provides high performance in streaming and batch data processing jobs.
+- Apache Pig provides Tez mode to focus more on performance and optimization flow, whereas Apache Spark delivers high performance in streaming and batch data processing jobs.
 The Tez mode can be enabled explicitly using configuration.

-- Apache Pig is being used by most of the existing tech organizations to perform data manipulations, whereas Spark is recently evolving which is analytics engine for large scale.
+- Apache Pig is being used by most of the existing tech organizations to perform data manipulations, whereas Spark is recently evolving, which is an analytics engine for large scale.

-- Apache Pig uses lazy execution technique and the pig Latin commands can be easily transformed or converted into Spark actions whereas Apache Spark has an in-built DAG scheduler, a query optimizer and a physical execution engine for fast processing of large datasets.
+- Apache Pig uses a lazy execution technique, and the Pig Latin commands can be easily transformed or converted into Spark actions.
+In contrast, Apache Spark has an in-built DAG scheduler, a query optimizer, and a physical execution engine for the fast processing large datasets.

-- Apache Pig is similar to that of Data Flow execution model in Data Stage job tools like ETL (Extract, Transform and Load), whereas Apache Spark runs everywhere and works with Hadoop and is able to access multiple data sources diversely.
+- Apache Pig is similar to the Data Flow execution model in Data Stage job tools like ETL (Extract, Transform, and Load).
+In contrast, Apache Spark runs everywhere, works with Hadoop, and can access multiple diverse data sources.

-Below are the lists of points, describe the comparisons Between Pig and Spark.
+Below are the lists of points that describe the comparisons Between Pig vs Spark: